Las Vegas, NV - Do & See

 There is no doubt that the main attraction in Las Vegas is gambling.
 There is a level of gambling for every visitor, whether experienced or a first-timer.
-If you are new to gaming, most casinos offer free lessons, usually in the morning hours on table games such as Blackjack, Craps and Roulette.
+If you are new to gaming, most casinos offer free lessons, usually in the morning hours on table games such as Blackjack, Craps, and Roulette.
 The new penny slots are probably the most popular with the recreational gambler because of the bonus games within the games.
-The jackpots are, of course, not nearly as large as dollar slots, but the games are fun and entertaining, and there is money to be won.
-The 21-year age limit for all gambling is strictly enforced.
+The jackpots are, of course, not nearly as large as dollar slots, but the games are fun and entertaining: there is money to be won!

 Fountains of Bellagio